pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingToReducerProtocols.md

 )
 ```

-Note that the ``AnyReducer``'s only purpose is to convert the new-style reducer to the old-style
+Note that the ``AnyReducer``'s only purpose is to convert the protocol-style reducer to the
-so that it can be plugged into existing old-style reducers.
-You can then chain on the operators
+old-style so that it can be plugged into existing old-style reducers.
+You can then chain on the
-you were using before to the end of the ``AnyReducer`` usage.
+operators you were using before to the end of the ``AnyReducer`` usage.

 With those few changes your application should now build, and you have successfully converted one
-leaf node feature to the new style of ``ReducerProtocol``.
+leaf node feature to the new ``ReducerProtocol``-style of doing things.

 ### Composition of features